Homework Assignment #6 — Contribution

 bring in insights from, any of the optional readings or guest lectures.

-Via Canvas, submit the PDF report for HW6b.
+Via Gradescope, submit the PDF report for HW6b.
 There is no explicit format

 (e.g., for headings or citations) required — but this is your final